Close Alert Banner

 Corporate Facilities

-• ice resurfacer flooding the ice at a hockey arenaOngoing retrofits to existing buildings including envelope upgrades, installation of insulation and high-performance windows, replacement of fixtures with those that meet energy efficient standards such as Energy Star.
+• ice resurfacer flooding the ice at a hockey arenaOngoing retrofits to existing buildings include envelope upgrades, installation of insulation and high-performance windows, lighting upgrades to LEDs and replacement of fixtures with those that meet energy efficient standards such as Energy Star.

 Corporate Fleet

-Ongoing end-of-life replacement of corporate fleet with hybrid or plug-in hybrid models and fully electric vehicle (EV) options, subject to availability.
+• line up of corporate fleetOngoing end-of-life replacement of corporate fleet with hybrid or plug-in hybrid models and fully electric vehicle (EV) options, subject to availability.
 All future budgeted light duty vehicles are proposed to be hybrid, plug-in hybrids and EVs.

 Infrastructure Upgrades

-• Received funding support from Natural Resources Canada’s Zero Emission Vehicle Infrastructure Program (ZEVIP) towards the deployment of EV chargers in the community and increase availability of localized charging opportunities for residents and visitors to Stratford.
+• Received funding support from Natural Resources Canada’s Zero Emission Vehicle Infrastructure Program (ZEVIP) towards the deployment of EV chargers in the community and increase availability of localized charging opportunities for res9idents and visitors to Stratford.

 • Installation of EV chargers at City facilities being planned to future-proof infrastructure and in anticipation of charging requirements for corporate fleet.